University of Birmingham: Admissions

-In terms of average UCAS points of entrants, Birmingham ranked 25th in Britain in 2014.
+In terms of the average UCAS points of entrants, Birmingham ranked 26th in Britain in 2021.
 According to the 2017 Times and Sunday Times Good University Guide, approximately 20% of Birmingham's undergraduates come from independent schools.
+In 2016, the university gave offers of admission to 79.2% of applicants, the 8th highest amongst the Russell Group.
+In 2022, offers were given to 61.3% of undergraduate applicants, the 30th lowest offer rate across the country.

-The university gives offers of admission to 79.2% of its applicants, the 8th highest amongst the Russell Group.
-In the 2016–17 academic year, the university had a domicile breakdown of 76:5:18 of UK:EU:non-EU students respectively with a female to male ratio of 56:44.
+In the 2016–17 academic year, the university had a domicile breakdown of 76:5:18 of UK:EU:non-EU students respectively, with a female to male ratio of 56:44.
+50.3% of international students enrolled at the institution are from China, the fourth highest proportion out of all mainstream universities in the UK.

 Birmingham Heroes

 To highlight leading areas of research, the university has launched the Birmingham Heroes scheme.
 Academics who lead research that impacts on the lives of people regionally, nationally and globally can be nominated for selection.
 Heroes include: